rixiobarrios/planning-project-4/README.md

 **Vendor**

-The farm, grocery store or restaurant would signup, enter their information, post their menu or dish with portions size, price per item and units available including pickup by time.
+The vendor (farm, grocery store or restaurant) will signup; enter their information, and post information about the items they have available (price and units available).

 **Customer**

+MVP- The customer would be able to see listings from vendors nearby and be able to get in touch with the vendor to arrange order and pickup.

-The customer would see vendors near by, pick an item, make a payment and then proceed to pickup time and contact information for vendor.
+SILVER- The customer would be able to see listings from vendors nearby.
+Choose the items they would like to purchase.
+Make a payment and then proceed to pickup time and contact information for vendor.